 - If you have to drive to work, consider carpooling.

 - Check your tire pressure.
-Tires that are underinflated by two pounds per square inch can cause a four per cent increase in fuel consumption.
+Tires that are underinflated by 2 pounds per square inch can cause a 4% increase in fuel consumption.

 - Use a block heater to warm your vehicle's engine in the winter.
-Buy a timer for it and set it for two to three hours before you need to start your car.
+Buy a timer for it and set it for 2 to 3 hours before you need to start your car.

 - Avoid idling your vehicle.
 Idling for longer than 10 seconds during cold weather isn’t necessary, and wastes gas and money.